gglusman/genome-fingerprints/README.md

 5. Do all-against-all comparison within the set:
 	`bin/searchDMFs.pl` **TGPfp**/**TGP**-200 | sort -k3rn | gzip -c > **TGPfp**/**TGP**.aaa.gz

-For example, if you have the GRCh37 version of the TGP in a directory called TGP37, the actual commands would be:
+For example, if you have the GRCh37 version of the TGP in a directory called TGP37, and you wanted to produce and compare fingerprints with L=200, the actual commands would be:
-`	bin/computeDMF1000genomes.pl TGP37 TGP37fp`
+`	bin/computeDMF1000genomes.pl TGP37 200 TGP37fp`
 `	bin/combineDMF1000genomes.pl TGP37fp`
 `	bin/normalizeDMFsInDir.pl TGP37fp/autosomal`
 `	bin/serializeDMFs.pl TGP37fp/TGP37-200 200 TGP37fp/autosomal.norm/*.gz`